- The United States provides one quarter of the world’s peach supply.

 Peaches are harvested slightly before they are ready for consumption (i.e., commercial harvest maturity of ~50 N or flesh firmness); thus, ripeness is achieved after they reach the consumer as peaches are a climacteric fruit as they ripen off the tree.
 (Taylor)

 Harvest usually begins in May and can continue through the end of August/early September depending on the location and strength of the bloom.
-Given the canopy complexity of traditional peach orchards and training systems, all fruit will not ripen at one.
+Given the canopy complexity of traditional peach orchards and training systems, all fruit will not ripen at once.
 It is normal protocol to conduct two to four picks per tree at harvest.
-Length between harvests is dictated by the weather as well as location of the fruit within the tree.
+Length between harvests is dictated by the weather as well as the location of the fruit within the tree.
 The more sun-exposed fruit will ripen faster than shaded fruit.
 When ready for harvest, peaches are handpicked from trees in the cool morning hours and transported to a processing facility.
 At the processing facility, the peaches are run through a hydro-cooler and cooled to a temperature between 32°F and 37°F to prevent further ripening (Taylor) The hydro-cooling process is one of the most vulnerable steps for microbial contamination because water is used, so it is crucial that the water being used is tested and changed as needed to reduce the risk of microbial transfer to the fruit.
-After cooling, peaches are washed, defuzzed, and filtered through a grater that removes leaves.
+After cooling, peaches are washed, de-fuzzed, and filtered through a grater that removes leaves.
 (Yancey) At some processing facilities, fungicides are applied to the peaches to prevent fungal contamination during distribution (Taylor)

 Production Level 3 – Post-Harvest and Distribution